-Other people on my tour spent much of the trip with mildly upset stomachs because the food was so different from what they normally ate.
+Other people on my tour spent much of the trip with mildly upset stomachs because the food was so different from what they normally ate or their stomachs were simply used to.
 It’s hard to travel in India without getting at least a little sick, even when your conscientious tour guide is taking you to restaurants that used filtered water in most of their food preparation.

 Just as you have a strategy for dealing with poverty at home (whether or not you’ve thought of it in these terms), you should come up with a strategy for dealing with the poverty in India.
 Beggars will come up to you and ask for money, and sometimes they won’t stop asking until you walk away.
 Often these beggars will be children or women with babies on their hips.
 They will ask you for money or food or simply say, “please,” over and over again.

 In general, I don’t give money to beggars and, in my opinion, you probably shouldn’t either.
 The practical reason is: if you give to one person, more people are going to converge on you.

 A more sobering reason is human trafficking and forced begging, which exploits children as beggars because they attract more sympathy and money than adults, especially when they are kept looking filthy and underfed, or have physical disabilities.
 While not every child who asks for money has been trafficked, you don’t want to risk contributing to an economy of exploitation.